backstage/backstage/packages/core-app-api/api-report.md

 import { StorageValueChange } from '@backstage/core-plugin-api';
 import { SubRouteRef } from '@backstage/core-plugin-api';

-// Warning: (ae-missing-release-tag) "AlertApiForwarder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class AlertApiForwarder implements AlertApi {
   // (undocumented)